KnightMoveSolutions/Hierarchical/README.md

 it by calling the `UnMarkSerializable()` method, which will set the `IsSerializable` property to true for all nodes in the tree recursively.
 After that all methods of the tree that depend on `Parent`, `Root`, and `Siblings` will function normally.

+#### Deserialization

+This library supports re-hydrating the tree model from a JSON string.
+It will also work polymorphically, where the type of the tree can be a base object and concrete objects that derive from it will be preserved.

+The scenario using the original `familyTree` example will work.

+    familyTree.MarkAsSerializable();

+    var json = Newtonsoft.Json.JsonConvert.SerializeObject(familyTree);

+    Console.WriteLine(json); // prints json as expected

+    var rebuiltTree = Newtonsoft.Json.JsonConvert.DeserializeObject<Person>(json);

+    Console.WriteLine(rebuiltTree.Children[0].Children[1].Id == "Me"); // prints true

+If the tree was built with nodes that derive from the type supplied for T it will still work.

+Consider the following completely new example, which uses `Person` as the base class and uses several derived classes for the tree nodes.

+    namespace MyApp
+    {
+        // Base class inherits from TreeNode<TId, T>
+        public class Person : TreeNode<string, Person>
+        {
+	        // Person is now able to function as a tree node
+	        // Id and ParentId are inherited properties

+	        public string Name { get; set; }
+        }

+        // The SchoolBudget property is specific to the Principal public class Principal : Person
+        {
+            public decimal SchoolBudget { get; set; }
+        }

+        // The Subject property is specific to the Teacher public class Teacher : Person
+        {
+            public string Subject { get; set; }
+        }

+        // The GPA property is specific to the Student public class Student : Person
+        {
+            public decimal GPA { get; set; }
+        }

+        public class MyFamilyTreeApp
+        {
+            public static void Main(string[] args)
+            {
+                var principal = new Principal { Id = "p", Name = "Mrs. Monroe", SchoolBudget = 1000000.00m };
+                var teacher = new Teacher { Id = "t", ParentId = "p", Name = "Mrs. Smith", Subject = "Math" };
+                var student = new Student { Id = "s", ParentId = "t", Name = "Johnny", GPA = 3.75m };

+                // NOTICE this is a collection of Person objects var schoolPeople = new List<Person> { principal, student, teacher, honorStudent };

+                // NOTICE this tree is of Person objects --> TreeNode<string, Person>
+                var schoolTree = TreeNode<string, Person>.CreateTree(schoolPeople);

+                schoolTree.MarkAsSerializable();

+                // Examine this json string to see that properties particular to the objects above
+                // are preserved in the output (i.e. principal.SchoolBudget, teacher.Subject, and student.GPA)
+                var json = Newtonsoft.Json.JsonConvert.SerializeObject(schoolTree);

+                // Do this if you want to use the schoolTree object again schoolTree.UnMarkAsSerializable();

+                // De-Serialize the json into a rebuilt tree object using the base Person type var rebuiltTree = Newtonsoft.Json.JsonConvert.DeserializeObject<Person>(json);

+                Console.WriteLine(newTree.GetType().Name);                          // Prints Principal
+                Console.WriteLine(newTree.Children[0].GetType().Name);              // Prints Teacher
+                Console.WriteLine(newTree.Children[0].Children[0].GetType().Name);  // Prints Student

+                Console.WriteLine(newTree.SchoolBudget);            // Prints 1000000.00
+                Console.WriteLine(newTree.Children[0].Subject);     // Prints Math
+                Console.WriteLine(newTree.Children[0].GPA);         // Prints 3.75
+            }
+        }
+    }

+So yu can see that if your tree is made up of different classes that derive from a base class, the tree model and the serialization / deserialization of the objects will still work.

 ## Q & A